-The mythological relation of Parnassos to the Muses led to a "mystification" trend, which resulted to the poetic and artistic trend of the 19th century (established in France) called "Parnassism".
+The mythological relation of Parnaso to the Muses led to a "mystification" trend, which resulted to the poetic and artistic trend of the 19th century (established in France) called "Parnassism".

-The mountain hosts the largest ski center in Greece, which comprises of two sections, Kellaria and Fterolakka.
+The Parnassos Mountain hosts the largest ski center in Greece, the Parnassos Ski Resort, which comprises of two sections, Kellaria and Fterolakka.
 Its construction started in 1975 and was completed in 1976.
 Today the Ski Center operates 16 lifts with 25 marked ski runs and about 15 ski routes of 36 km.